KevinCarroll7737/kevincarroll7737.github.io/_posts/offSec/walk/2018-10-21-HTB-active.md

 <img src="/assets/images/kerberos.jpg" style="height: 100%; width: auto">

 Since I have found valid credentials for the SVC_TGS service, I can ask kerberos for more; Request a legitimate TGT and which service(s) this account can use.
-Although I can't execute commands as SVC_TGS with CME, I'm able to create packets with [impacket ](https://github.com/SecureAuthCorp/impacket) as if I were executing `ps> klist` on the machine for example.
+Although I can't execute commands as SVC_TGS with CME, I'm able to create packets with [impacket ](https://github.com/SecureAuthCorp/impacket) as if I were executing `ps> kinit` on the machine for example.
 This would give me the name(s) of the (SPNs)service principal name(s) to which the SVC_TGS account has access.

-Then, with an SPN and a TGT, I can create a TGS-REQ.
-The great thing about a TGS is that it allows you to crack the service password offline.
+Then, with an SPN and a TGT, I can create a TGS-REQ ans send it to Kerberos.
+The great thing about a TGS is that it allows you to crack the service's password offline.
 Yeah! ;)

 <img src="/assets/images/impacket_GetUserSPNs.png" style="height: 100%; width: auto">

-Here we see that before requesting the TGS for a particular SPN, Impacket makes an (AS_REQ) Authentication Server Request and that the server responds with the TGT for this SVC_TGS service account. __Note__ that the krbtgt doesn't use the same encryption as the following TGS.
+Here we see that before requesting the TGS for a particular SPN, Impacket makes an (AS_REQ) Authentication Server Request and that the server responds with the TGT for this SVC_TGS service account. __Note that the krbtgt doesn't use the same encryption as the following TGS.__

 <img src="/assets/images/AS_REQ.png" style="height: 100%; width: auto">